Listen to This Article:

 Remodeling or Restaurant Improvements

 Unlike a residential lease where tenants are expected to leave the space as they found it, it’s not uncommon to invest money into remodeling your commercial space when you rent.
 For example, you may need to change the size of the kitchen or add a bar.
 Landlords sometimes provide a “tenant improvement allowance” to offset some of these costs.
 But the details will depend on your specific lease, so make your requirements clear before signing.
-And if it’s a property you own, you are typically responsible for all the costs!
+And if it’s a property you own, you are typically responsible for all of the costs!

 Restaurant Equipment

-Ovens, refrigerators, stand mixers, fryers, and commercial dishwashers usually don’t come included with your restaurant space.
+Ovens, refrigerators, stand mixers, fryers, and commercial dishwashers usually aren’t included with your restaurant space.
 You’ll probably be responsible for purchasing or leasing this equipment.
 An exception may be a commercial kitchen rental, which could come with some equipment already built in.
 When it’s time to buy, you may be able to find some of this equipment second-hand at a reseller or auction.

 Restaurant Furniture, Supplies, and Technology

-A full-service restaurant will need space for guests to sit and eat.
+A full-service restaurant requires space for guests to sit and eat.
 So you’ll need tables, chairs, and barstools for any indoor and outdoor spaces.
 Plus, you may need a host stand and server stations.
 There will also be costs like plates, silverware, glassware, linens and towels, menus, and technology like your POS system and your payroll system.

 6. Fund Your Restaurant